opiy-org/asterisk-ari-php/README.md

   - But really also the guzzle exceptions?
 They make code in the class that uses the AriManager really messy.

+- Move dependencies description here to the lumen project.

 [Writing a wrapping Asterisk application with Laravel]

 - Think of a simple turn key setup (which also includes to start and supervise the RabbitMQ workers)